 The Best Ways to Fight Cabin Fever

 When the holiday season is over and the heart of winter hits, it’s hard not to come down with a case of cabin fever.
-The chilly weather, harsh winds and decrease in sunlight make it easy to stay cooped up inside — and that’s enough to make anyone restless!
+The chilly weather, harsh winds and decrease in sunlight can make the days seem to fall into a snowy blur — and that’s enough to make anyone restless!

 Focus on Self Improvement

-With all the time you’ll be spending indoors, you ought to use it to improve yourself and the space around you.
+With all the time you’ll be spending indoors, you ought to use it to enrich your life and improve yourself and the space around you.
 Check out our tips for using your winter downtime to make your life better.

-Tackle a new hobby.
 Challenge yourself to try new things and keep your mind busy.
-Whether you’ve always wanted to learn to cook, or aspire to write your first short story, winter is the perfect time to get started!
-Time will fly, making cabin fever a thing of the past.
+Whether you’ve always wanted to tackle a DIY project or aspire to write your first short story, winter is the perfect time to get started!
+The distraction of a new hobby will make time fly, and your cabin fever will be a thing of the past!

-Clean the house.
 Adding a messy home to the host of other dreary conditions can have a serious effect on your mood, so take out the trash, clean up any random items laying around your house and keep your counters tidy regularly.
+Start by using these tips to organize your kitchen like a pro.
 A clean space is a happy space!

 Winter Entertaining Ideas

-Find reasons to celebrate.
-When you’re in a winter rut, why not throw a “just because” party?
+When you’re in a winter rut, why not make it a special day in your home “just because?”
 There’s no reason to follow the calendar to a T, so make up your own holiday and add some excitement to an otherwise dull season.
-Who knows, it could become a new tradition that you look forward to every year.
+Maybe it’s Topsy-Turvy Day where you do everything backwards, or it’s a pajama day.
+Who knows, it could become a new tradition your family celebrates every year.

-Entertain yourself.
-You don’t need to get everyone to together to have a good time — there are plenty of individual activities that can keep you busy when you’re stuck in the house.
-Diving into a good book, binge-watching a new T.V. series on your favorite video-streaming service, or watching classic movies that you never got around to are good ways to pass time.
+Sometimes alone time is the best time — there are plenty of individual activities that can keep you busy when you’re stuck in the house.
+Diving into a good book, binge-watching a new TV series on your favorite video-streaming service, or watching classic movies that you never got around to are good ways to pass time.

-Plan for the future.
-You can set yourself up to enjoy the warmer months even more by planning vacations or weekend trips now — that way, you’ll relieve yourself of the stress that comes with planning a getaway without a lot of time to spare.
+You can set yourself up to enjoy the warmer months even more by planning future ideas and activities — that way, you’ll relieve yourself of the stress that comes with planning an event without a lot of time to spare.
 Plus, it’ll give you and your family something exciting to look forward to.